makurohashami/timelapse-app/README.md

 **Timelapse Application** - is an app that helps you create your owns time lapses with only your pc and webcam.

+This is test version of application to check libs.
+This app works only in cmd.
+Next versions will be created with using JavaFX library and will be in separate repository.

 ### Quick start

 ---